Active Substance: ritonavir

 How does Norvir work?

-When the active substance, ritonavir, acts as a pharmacokinetic enhancer it does so by slowing down the activity of a liver enzyme called CYP3A.
-This enzyme is very important in the breakdown of medicines, including some antiviral medicines.
-By slowing down the rate at which these medicines are broken down, it can increase their levels in the blood and increase their antiviral activity.
+When the active substance, ritonavir, acts as a ‘booster’ it does so by slowing down the rate at which certain antiviral medicines given in combination with ritonavir are broken down in the body.
+This causes an increase of antiviral levels in the blood of such medicines and thus it boosts their antiviral activity.

-At higher doses, ritonavir acts as a ‘protease inhibitor’ anti-HIV agent.
+At higher doses, ritonavir acts as a ‘protease inhibitor’.
 This means that it blocks a viral enzyme called protease, which is involved in the reproduction of HIV.
-When the enzyme is blocked, the virus does not reproduce normally, slowing down the spread of infection.
+When the enzyme is blocked, the virus does not reproduce normally, slowing down its rate of multiplication.
 Norvir, taken in combination with other antiviral medicines, reduces the amount of HIV in the blood and keeps it at a low level.
 Norvir does not cure HIV infection or AIDS, but it may delay the damage to the immune system and the development of infections and diseases associated with AIDS.

 How has Norvir been studied?

-Norvir has been studied as a pharmacokinetic enhancer in clinical studies that were designed to assess the effects of the antiviral medicines that it is used to boost.
-Information on these studies can be found in the EPARs for the other medicines.
+Norvir has been studied as a booster in clinical studies that were designed to assess the effects of the antiviral medicines that it is used to boost.
+Information on these studies can be found in the EPAR summaries for the other medicines.

 What benefit has Norvir shown during the studies?